Hector-Lopes/Hector-Lopes/README.md

 ### Hi there My Name is Hector Lopes and Below you see some jobs about my portfolio and about what I'am studying  👋

-- 🔭 To my Professional life I'am focusing in be prepary to work with front-end
+- 🔭 To my Professional life I'am focusing all of my time in be prepary to work with front-end specifically in React
-- 🌱 I’m currently learning ...

 <div>